Noah-Huppert/drexel-register/README.md

             - Ex.,
                 ```yaml
                 - ...
-                  instruction_types:
+                  types:
                     - lab
                     - lecture
                 ```
         - `crns`
             - *Optional*
             - Priority list of CRNs for each Instruction Type the Course requires
-                - If you must schedule a section with a specific CRN you can surround that CRN with exclamation marks.
+                - If you must schedule a section with a specific CRN you can surround that CRN with quotes and exclamation marks.
                 - Make sure you only put one CRN for that section if you do this (Otherwise the program will throw an error)
                 - This is useful when Drexel schedules you in a class that you can't change like COOP 101 or CS 103 Lab.
             - Ex.,
                 - You are automatically scheduled for a lab with CRN `1234567`.
                     - Additionally you **must** take this lab because you have to stay with your lab group from last term
-                    - To signify this we will surround the CRN with exclamation marks
+                    - To signify this we will surround the CRN with quotes and exclamation marks
                 - You would like to attend a lecture with your friend with CRN `7654321`.
                 - If that lecture isn't free another friend is attending a lecture with CRN `1010101`.
                 ```yaml
                 - ...
                   crns:
                     - lab
-                      - !1234567!
+                      - "!1234567!"
                     - lecture
                       - 7654321
                       - 1010101